 Curling

 Let's be honest; we've all watched curling during the Winter Olympics and wanted to try it ourselves.
 In Fargo, you can.
+The F-M Curling Club has leagues and learn-to-curl events at just $15 for 90 minutes on the ice sweeping or throwing stones!

 Sky Zone

-'Glow' events mean jumping in the dark to lasers and music, and they also have Ultimate Dodgeball on their trampolines and a Foam Zone for practicing tricks.
+The first non-cold activity on our list, Sky Zone, is an indoor trampoline park.
+'Glow' events involve jumping in the dark to lasers and music.
+The park also offers Ultimate Dodgeball on its trampolines and a Foam Zone for practicing tricks.

 Kingpinz Social